therealssj/blog/content/development-updates/Development Update 51.md

 - Cold store will be unaffected
 - Personal transactions between people or companies not involved in the attack will be unaffected
 - High volume, automated transaction processors will be affected the most
-- Dont choose between chains.
+- Don't choose between chains.
 Run both chains.
 A transaction is only considered executed if its in both chains
 - Coins in outputs that differ between the chains should be frozen.
 Blocks that have transactions which attempt to spend contentious outputs should be rejected in the consensus process
 - Have users figure out which branch is the attack branch and then prune it.
 This has to be done by hand and through human choice, instead of algorithm.
 - We may not have to resolve forks algorithmic at all